databricks/terraform-databricks-sra/aws/README.md

 # Security Reference Architectures (SRA) - Terraform Templates

 ## Read Before Deploying
+## Read Before Deploying

 SRA is a purpose-built, simplified deployment pattern designed for highly secure and regulated customers.
+SRA is a purpose-built, simplified deployment pattern designed for highly secure and regulated customers.

+This architecture includes specific functionalities that may affect certain use cases, as outlined below.
 This architecture includes specific functionalities that may affect certain use cases, as outlined below.

 - **No outbound internet traffic**: There is no outbound internet from the classic compute plane, meaning there is no access to public package repositories, public APIs, and [Apache Derby](https://kb.databricks.com/metastore/set-up-embedded-metastore) configurations must be used on every classic compute cluster.